Mastercard Virtual Credit Card — Full Compatibility Across Overseas Payment Scenarios

 - One shared account balance: both cards charge against the same RDVCC account balance.
 Deposit USDT once — no need to top up each card separately.

-- Issuance cost: a one-off 1 USDT each.
+- Issuance cost: a one-off fee from $1 each.
 No recurring monthly fees, no management overhead.
 Compared with two physical cards typically costing $50-100 a year each, virtual cards carry none of that expense.

 Frequently asked questions